achan-circle/langsmith-agent-building/README.md

 3. Navigate to `utils.py` and use AzureOpenAIEmbeddings instead of OpenAIEmbeddings

 4. In the notebooks, use AzureOpenAI (code already provided in cells) where applicable, instead of OpenAI (default)

+#### Other Model Instructions

+Follow similar instructions as for Azure OpenAI - update environment variables, and navigate to `models.py` and `utils.py` to change the models being used.

+These steps may vary depending on the specific model you are choosing to use.